Two bedroom, Canal view of Most Beautiful spot of Herengracht

-Two bedroom, canal view in the most central location of the centre of Amsterdam
+on the most Central location of the City Centre of Amsterdam

 Sonnenberg is located on the Herengracht, in the historic centre of Amsterdam.
 Surrounded by the famous nine-streets, this historic canal house was built in 1649 for the Sonnenberg family.
 It is one of the few houses that still boast its original gable, which is a classical renaissance crow-stepped gable; this is a stair-step type of design at the top of the triangular gable-end of a building.